-Liberty Island – which is home to the Statue of Liberty, a beautiful park and an innovative museum – is only accessible by ferry.
-This means that you either need to book your own tickets or you can join a guided tour.
-The ferries depart from Battery Park and you need to look for Statue Cruises, as this is the only vendor that is authorized to provide tickets.
+Liberty Island is only accessible by ferry, this means that you either need to book your own tickets or you can join a guided tour.
+Ferries depart from either Battery Park in Manhattan or Liberty State Park in New Jersey.

 Many people don’t realize that their ferry ticket also includes access to Ellis Island.
 So, after spending some time on Liberty Island, take the time to visit this island as well!
 It’s filled with just as much history as Liberty Island, if not more.

 In the early 19th century, Ellis Island was the busiest immigrant inspection station in the United States, approximately 12 million immigrants were processed here between 1892 and 1924.

 You can even check the name of the immigrants on the Wall of Honor, located just outside the Great Hall at the Ellis Island National Museum of Immigration.

 It’s worth spending a couple of hours at the museum as well, which documents the history of American immigration through photographs, heirlooms, and historic records.